object-oriented-python/object-oriented-programming/doc/source/2_objects.rst

 the built in function :func:`isinstance`, which tests whether an object is an instance of a class.
 The other is the class :class:`~numbers.Number`, which we import from the :mod:`numbers` module.
-All Python numbers are instances of :class:`Number` so this provides a mechanism for checking whether the other operand is a number.
-We will consider :func:`isinstance` and :class:`Number` in more detail when we look at inheritance and abstract base classes.
+All Python numbers are instances of :class:`~numbers.Number` so this provides a mechanism for checking whether the other operand is a number.
+We will consider :func:`isinstance` and :class:`~numbers.Number` in more detail when we look at inheritance and abstract base classes.

 Putting all this together, we can define polynomial addition::